pixie-io/blog.px.dev/content/blog/ebpf-portability/index.md

 Given that it is risky to use mismatched headers if you’re poking at Linux structs, what else can you do?
 Ultimately, you’ll want to move to libbpf + CO-RE (discussed in the next section), but there are other tricks you can sometimes use.
 For example, Pixie does actually access the TGID `real_start_time` from the `task_struct`, but to avoid reading the wrong value we take a dynamic approach for locating these members that might move.

 Instead of relying on the Linux headers, we actually use a test probe to find the offsets of certain struct fields dynamically.
-Specifically, to find the location of the `real_start_time` within `task_struct`, we fork() a process and then probe it.
+Specifically, to find the location of the `real_start_time` within `task_struct`, we `fork()` a process and then probe it.
 We know the expected `real_start_time` of the process from `/proc/<pid>/stat` so then we just have to find the same value in memory in the probe.
 Once we find it, we have dynamically figured out where the information is located, and we are robust to different kernel versions.

 You can see an example of this approach in the Pixie code base [here](https://github.com/pixie-io/pixie/blob/c08aaa2c53ce95ee40817acae3f662a95994f6fb/src/stirling/bpf_tools/task_struct_resolver.cc).

 This approach won’t work for all the fields that you may be interested in, but if you have some degree of control over the population of the struct, you can use these sorts of tricks to make your eBPF more robust.

-These tricks will only get you so far.
+Admittedly, these tricks will only get you so far.
 The better solution is to move to libbpf and CO-RE.

 ## The Future is Now: libbpf + CO-RE